How Battlefield 2042 beta players felt about 'the next generation of warfare'

 digging_the_renewed_appreciation_for_bfv from r/Battlefield

 If the Battlefield beta reaction seems especially harsh this time, it may be because EA and DICE did a good job of presenting it as a game made for longtime fans.
 The Battlefield 2042 reveal trailer got a lot of people excited for a multiplayer-only Battlefield game that 'gets' what they like about the series, and EA is calling it "the grand return of all-out warfare."
 Meanwhile, Battlefield Portal has been described as a "love letter" to fans of the series, and DICE's attempt at a more modern mode, Hazard Zone, isn't being stuffed in after the fact like BF5's Firestorm battle royale mode.
-The message thus far has been: 'We've learned our lessons from Battlefield 5.'
-That perhaps helps explain why the reappearance of old bugs in the open beta led to some unusually heightened feelings of disappointment.
+The message I get from all that is: 'We've learned our lessons from Battlefield 5.'
+That perhaps helps explain why the reappearance of old Battlefield 5 bugs in the open beta led to some unusually heightened feelings of disappointment.
+(But not that unusually heightened.)

-As a fairly laidback enjoyer of Battlefield games—I'd rather not publish my K/D ratio, in other words—I didn't hate the Battlefield 2042 beta.
+As a fairly laid back enjoyer of Battlefield games—I'd rather not publish my K/D ratio, in other words—I didn't hate the Battlefield 2042 beta.
 Still, I'm in the camp that really hopes Battlefield Portal is more than a novelty.
-It's what I'm most looking forward to screwing around in when Battlefield 2042 releases on November 19.
+It's what I'm most looking forward to when Battlefield 2042 releases on November 19.